MicrosoftDocs/dynamics365smb-docs/business-central/across-teams-tab.md

 To view [!INCLUDE [prod_short](includes/prod_short.md)] tab that was added by another participant in the channel or chat, the following requirements must be met:

 - You have access to Microsoft Teams.
+- You have a [!INCLUDE [prod_short](includes/prod_short.md)] license or limited access to Business Central with a Microsoft 365 license only.
+For more information, see [Business Central Access with Microsoft 365 Licenses](admin-access-with-m365-license.md).
 - You've installed the [!INCLUDE [prod_short](includes/prod_short.md)] app in Teams.

 ## Add tab using recommended content